Grimm2002/Clone/README.md

 # Clone
-A new website
-All i did here was create a template for the website
+A new website, all i did here was create a template for the website